-- If the patient or the patient's legally recognized personal health care representative wishes to complete a LaPOST document, the patient's physician should be contacted.
-The physician should discuss treatment options including information about the patient's advance directive (if any) or other statements the patient has made regarding his/her wishes for end-of-life care and treatment preferences.
-The physician should discuss the benefits, burdens, efficacy and appropriateness of treatment and medical interventions with the patient and/or the patient's legally recognized personal health care representative. - The above-described discussions will be documented, dated and timed in the patient's medical record.
+- If the resident or the resident's legally recognized personal health care representative wishes to complete a LaPOST document, the resident's physician should be contacted.
+The physician should discuss treatment options including information about the resident's advance directive (if any) or other statements the resident has made regarding his/her wishes for end-of-life care and treatment preferences.
+The physician should discuss the benefits, burdens, efficacy and appropriateness of treatment and medical interventions with the resident and/or the resident's personal health care representative.
+The LaPOST document can only be used if the resident has a serious, advanced illness.
+The discussions will be documented, dated and timed in the resident's medical record. - Another member of the health care team, such as a nurse or social worker, can explain the LaPOST document to the resident and/or the resident's personal health care representative.
+However, the physician is responsible for reviewing and discussing treatment options with the resident or the resident's personal health care representative.

-- Another member of the health care team such as a nurse or social worker can explain the LaPOST document to the patient and/or the patient's legally recognized personal health care representative.
-However, the physician is responsible for discussing treatment options with the patient or the patient's legally recognized personal health care representative. - The above-described discussions will be documented, dated and timed in the patient's medical record. - The LaPOST document must be completed based on the patient's expressed treatment preferences and medical condition.
-If the patient lacks decision-making capacity and the LaPOST document is completed with the patient's legally recognized personal health care representative, it must be consistent with the known desires of, and in the best interest of, the patient. - The LaPOST document must be signed by a physician and by the patient, or if the patient lacks decision-making capacity, the legally recognized personal health care representative. - A copy should be made of the patient's LaPOST document for the medical record and/or scanned into the EHR.
+- The LaPOST document must be completed based on the resident's expressed treatment preferences and medical condition.
+If the resident lacks decision-making capacity and the LaPOST document is completed with his/her personal health care representative, it must be consistent with the known desires of and in the best interest of the resident. - The LaPOST document must be signed by a physician and by the resident, or if the resident lacks decision-making capacity, the legally recognized personal health care representative. - A copy should be made of the resident's LaPOST document for the medical record and/or scanned into the EHR.
 Document the date and time the order is placed in the medical record.
-The copy should be made on approved gold paper for easy identification. - Because the current original LaPOST document is the patient's personal property, ensure its return to the patient or the patient's legally recognized personal health care representative upon discharge or transfer. - If the patient will not be transferred or discharged for a period of time, place the completed, current, original LaPOST document in the appropriate and prominent section of the chart.
-Indicate that the patient has a LaPOST document on the Discharge Summary Form/Discharge Checklist.
-The current original LaPOST will be sent with patient at time of discharge. - The official LaPOST document is gold in color.
-Gold is the recommended color so the document can be easily recognized, photocopied and/or faxed.
-However, the LaPOST document is also valid in black and white as long as the content of the form is not altered. - Astrobright Galaxy Gold 65# is recommended for use on a paper chart where durability is needed. - Xerox Goldenrod 20# and Exact Bright Gold 20# are also recommended, but are not as durable.
+The copy should be made on approved gold paper for easy identification, if possible. - Because the current original LaPOST document is the resident's personal property, ensure that the document is returned to the resident or the resident's personal health care representative. - If the resident will not be transferred or discharged for a period of time, place the completed, current, original LaPOST document in the appropriate and prominent section of the chart.
+Indicate that the resident has a LaPOST document on the Discharge Summary Form/Discharge Checklist.
+The current original LaPOST will be sent with the resident at time of discharge. - The official LaPOST document is gold in color, and gold is the recommended color so the document can be easily recognized, photocopied and/or faxed.
+However, the LaPOST document is also valid in black and white if the content of the form is not altered. - Astrobright Galaxy Gold 65# is recommended for use on a paper chart where durability is needed. - Xerox Goldenrod 20# and Exact Bright Gold 20# are also recommended but are not as durable. - Pads of the LaPOST document (100 documents per pad) are available through the LaPOST website - la-post.org - under the "Products" section.

-REVIEWING/REVISING A PATIENT'S LaPOST DOCUMENT
+REVIEWING/REVISING A RESIDENT'S LaPOST DOCUMENT